wavefrontHQ/docs/pages/doc/ai_genie.md

 summary: Learn how to use AI Genie for forecasting and anomaly detection
 ---

 Wavefront users are responsible for finding anomalies in their data.
 That task becomes harder as the amount of data increases.
 Wavefront already includes [anomaly detection based on statistical functions](https://docs.wavefront.com/query_language_statistical_functions_anomalies.html) such as standard deviation.
-The AI Genie offering takes a different approach, offering anomaly detection based on forecasting.
+AI Genie takes a different approach, offering anomaly detection based on forecasting.

 ## AI Genie Use Cases

-AI Genie offers an alternate view of your chart data that is focused on anomaly detection and forecasting and supports two main use cases.
+AI Genie offers an alternate view of your chart data that is focused on anomaly detection and forecasting and that supports two main use cases, anomaly detection and forecasting.

 ### Anomaly Detection Use Case